-stART on the Street hosts 250+ artists and crafters displaying and selling their handmade goods in the center of Park Ave, some demonstrating their creative processes throughout the day.
+stART on the Street hosts 250+ artists and crafters displaying and selling their handmade goods in the center of Worcester's Park Ave, some demonstrating their creative processes throughout the day.
 You'll also find live music, fencing, belly dancing, capoiera, interactive features for all ages, street performers and more throughout the street.

 The description below gives an idea of walking from one end of the 2018 stART on the Street to the other.
-Check back in summer 2022 as we confirm the layout of September 18th!

 The festival route is lined with area businesses, stores and restaurants.
 The Highland Street end of the festival is anchored by our new Youth Stage and a variety of food trucks from all around New England.
 Diners either make use of the tables and chairs in this area, walk the festival as they eat, or take a seat in the shady grass of historic Elm Park.